 For purposes of our discussion, there are two points to emphasize from Savage's exposition.
 First, it is important to distinguish between that which we can choose-namely, acts-and that which we can not choose-namely, consequences.
 Second, once we choose an act, the consequence that occurs is logically determined by the state of the world.
-That state of the act world break into bowl break into saucer throw away good egg six-egg omelet six-egg omelet and a five-egg omelet and one saucer to wash good egg destroyed bad egg no omelet and five good five-egg omelet and a five-egg omelet eggs destroyed saucer to wash is, the consequence is a deterministic function of the act and the state of the world.
+That is, the consequence is a deterministic function of the act and the state of the world.
 Of course, the consequence can be (and usually is) uncertain, and this uncertainty is captured by uncertainty in the state of the world.
 The concepts of act, consequence, and state of the world, together with the deterministic mapping from act and state of the world to consequence are our only primitives.2